JanssenProject/jans/docs/user/how-to/authn-with-apache-reverse-proxy.md

 Here we will use manual client registration.

-To register a new OpenID connect client on Janssen server, we will used `jans-cli` tool provided by Janssen server. `jans-cli` has menu-driven interface that makes it easy to configure Janssen server.
-Here we will use menu-driven approach to register a new client.
+To register a new OpenID connect client on the Janssen server, we will use `jans-cli` tool provided by the Janssen server. `jans-cli` has a menu-driven interface that makes it easy to configure the Janssen server.
+Here we will use the menu-driven approach to register a new client.
 To further understand how to use menu-driven approach and get complete list of supported command-line operations, refer to [jans-cli documentation](../using-jans-cli#command-line-interface).

-  - Run command below to enter interactive mode.
+  - Run the command below on Janssen server to enter interactive mode.

-     > Note: </br> `jans-cli` has to be authenticated and authorized with respective Janssen server.
+     > Note: </br> `jans-cli` has to be authenticated and authorized with the respective Janssen server.
 If `jans-cli` is being executed for the first time or if there is no valid access token available, then running the command below will initiate device authentication and authorization flow.
 In that case, follow the steps for [jans-cli authorization](../using-jans-cli/cli-tips.md#cli-authorization) to continue running the command.

     ```
     /opt/jans/jans-cli/config-cli.py
     ```

-    Running above command will bring up interactive mode main menu.
-Sample below:
+    Running above command will bring up main menu as shown in sample below:

     ![CLI-main-menu](../../assets/how-to/images/image-howto-mod-auth-cli-main-menu-04292022.png)

-    For our purpose of registering a new OpenID Connect client, select option which is available at `16` in above sample.
-Selecting appropriate option will bring up related sub-menu.
+    To register a new OpenID Connect client, select `OAuth OpenID Connect - Clients` option (`16` in above sample).
+Selecting an appropriate option will bring up related sub-menu.

   - From sub-menu, select option for `Create new OpenId connect client`.
-Upon selecting this option, CLI will prompt for inputs which will help describe the new OpenID connect client.
+Upon selecting this option, CLI will prompt for inputs required to register a new OpenID connect client.
-  - Provide inputs for following properties:
+  - Provide inputs for the following properties:

     ```
     displayName: <name-of-choice>